DripEmail/slate/source/includes/js/_campaign_subscriptions.md

 );
 ```

-Use this method to unsubscribe a subscriber from one or all of your campaigns.
+Use this method to unsubscribe a subscriber from one or all of your Email Series Campaigns.

 ### Arguments